Est.2010

 1. Define Exactly What You Need Out of This Career Change

 Before you start looking at job titles or retraining options, you first need to make sure you’re really clear on why you want a change of career and what you need in your new positions.
-What are your north-star requirements, or your absolute non-negotiables?
+What are your must-haves, or your absolute non-negotiables?

 Based on my daily conversations with job seekers, I find what they want out of their new career usually falls within the following camps: